Parrot-Developers/groundsdk-ios-samples/doc/hello_drone.rst

 The full project is available `here <https://github.com/Parrot-Developers/groundsdk-ios-samples/tree/master/HelloDrone>`__.

 ..
-Note:: This tutorial is based on GroundSdk iOS version `1.1.1`.
+Note:: This tutorial is based on GroundSdk iOS version |version|.

 Prerequisites
 ^^^^^^^^^^^^^